karlgrz/karlgrz.com/site/content/post/2022-01-27-my-favorite-records-of-2021.markdown

 ![](/images/2022-01-27-my-favorite-records-of-2021/GraveMiasma.jpg)
 [Youtube Music](https://music.youtube.com/playlist?list=OLAK5uy_kgWvI_klTqn0UfFler5j3aduBp9DVXbOs) | [Spotify](https://open.spotify.com/album/7BtZ9ZiaO4KrN3mQrObgmL)

 Grave Miasma is becoming one of my favorite death metal bands.
-This is a masterclass is OSDM.
+This is a masterclass in OSDM style bludgeoning.
 Riffs for days, and the production is beautifully filthy.

 ## 13.)
 Halsey - If I Can't Have Love, I Want Power
 ![](/images/2022-01-27-my-favorite-records-of-2021/Halsey.jpg)
 [Youtube Music](https://music.youtube.com/playlist?list=OLAK5uy_k3KIeUKjZnz5nBzrxepbcNR9dsyDrCvHA) | [Spotify](https://open.spotify.com/album/0yMLTRxwcDN5XHjP5w8jAH)

 I think I'm a little obsessed with listening to Halsey sing.
 Their voice is just breathtakingly gorgeous, and this entire record turned me into a huge fan of theirs.
-Coupled with production from Trent Reznor and Atticus Ross, this sounds like it belongs with Ghosts I-IV and I am here for it.
+Coupled with production from Trent Reznor and Atticus Ross, this sounds like it belongs with Ghosts I-IV and it really works in a haunting and ethereal way.
 The Tradition got me hooked right from the start, You asked for this reminds me of 90's alt rock the absolute best way possible, and honey is just a perfect pop song.
 Love this record.

 ## 12.)
 Turnstile - Glow On
 ![](/images/2022-01-27-my-favorite-records-of-2021/Turnstile.jpg)